 Most Americans look forward to a long holiday weekend as a chance to take off work and enjoy time with friends and family.
 We associate these holidays with warm feelings of tradition – from summertime cookouts to reconnecting with loved ones we don’t see often enough.

 Unfortunately, these holiday periods also are associated with an uptick in car crashes resulting in serious injury and death.

-Prior to each major holiday weekend: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas, the National Safety Council releases a fatality and injury estimate.
+Prior to each major holiday weekend: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas, the National Safety Council (NSC) releases a fatality and injury estimate.
 NSC examines the latest estimates for each holiday in detail in this section.

 2019 Holiday Periods

 Begins: 6 p.m., Friday, Dec.
 28, 2018

 Ends: 11:59 p.m., Monday, Sept.
 2